ingeniala/heybluekata/README.md

 * CONS.01 - The cost should be as little as possible.
 HeyBlue is a non-profit company.
 The use of resources should be wisely defined.
 Choose the cheapest alternative if it is possible.
 * CONS.02 - Application should be mobile and web
-* CONS.03 - There is no restriction about technology
-* CONS.04 - The solution should be limited to USA cities (by Zip Codes)
+* CONS.03 - The solution should be limited to USA cities (by Zip Codes)
-* CONS.05 - The officer location feature must be implemented in a way that ensure the officer confidence on it.
+* CONS.04 - The officer location feature must be implemented in a way that ensure the officer confidence on its privacy, non disclosure and safety.
+* CONS.05 - There is no restriction about technology
 * CONS.06 - Define a solution that evolve with a team
 * CONS.07 - Compliance with GDPR
+* CONS.08 - Solution should be launched on september 11, 2023

 ## Quality Attributes (AKA Architecture Characteristics)